43 HNMCS Students on a Transformational Journey

 For my adventurous journey, we travelled around the city for 5 days, exploring Toronto's various rivers and creeks and deciding whether urbanization affected the natural trend known as the Bradshaw Model.
 As such, we wanted to see if urbanization affected this trend by potentially rerouting rivers and diverting water due to the novel construction of buildings.
 Through our on-site research and findings, we were able to conclude that yes, urbanization has affected the natural trend of rivers - which was extremely evident at Black Creek (a creek in Toronto that was completely channelized following the flooding of Hurricane Hazel).
 This Silver level adventurous journey led me to find beauty that I never even knew existed in my own city, just kilometres away from where I live. .

-Christina Schleifer recently earned her Bronze Duke of Edinburgh’s awardRead more from Christina below:
+Christina Schleifer on her recently earned her Bronze Duke of Edinburgh’s award:

 The most enjoyable aspect of earning the Duke of Ed Award was the opportunity to push myself in new ways and expand my horizons.
 Although I have always been an active member in my community while participating in many extracurriculars, the four sections of the Duke of Ed Award encourage participants to gain a breadth of expertise.
 While this was what I enjoyed the most, it was also the most challenging as I had to seek opportunities to fulfill the requirements for each section.
 For the Skill section, I went beyond my comfort zone to join the HNMCS Senior School Choir which was something very new and challenging for me.
 However, this experience proved to be extremely fun and is one of my favourite memories from my time at HNMCS.